 Overall, the best all-purpose cleaner is Mr. Clean Clean Freak Deep Cleaning Mist Multi-Surface Spray Starter Kit (view at Walmart).
 The convenient nozzle allows you to spray it from any angle, and the superstar formula powers through virtually any mess in your home.

 However, if you have pets or prefer simpler, natural formulas, you can't go wrong with Aunt Fannie's All-Purpose Cleaning Vinegar (view at Amazon).
-This non-toxic solution is made with distilled vinegar, sugar surfactants, and essential oils and is safe for food contact surfaces.
+The gentle solution is made with distilled vinegar, sugar surfactants, and essential oils and is safe for food contact surfaces.

 When browsing all-purpose cleaners, you'll want to look for something formulated for a variety of materials and surfaces.
 "All-purpose," "multi-purpose," "multi-use," or a similar catchall term should be in the product name, on the label, or in the description.
 Some cleaners may just list a variety of uses and surfaces.
 In any case, it should be versatile in that it works for many cleaning purposes but also won't damage most materials.

 Another important feature is the ingredients list, which varies among all-purpose cleaning products.
 Surfactants are must-haves, as they do most of the cleaning, and they can be naturally derived or synthetic.
 Then there are deodorizing ingredients, such as baking soda and essential oils.
-Some cleaners also have disinfecting ingredients, like bleach, benzalkonium chloride, or distilled vinegar.
+Some cleaners also have disinfecting ingredients, like bleach, benzalkonium chloride, pine oil, or phenols.

 While scented cleaning products are a matter of personal preference, formulas with extra-strong fragrances can affect your guests, pets, and other people living in your home.
 Don't get us wrong—we're all for a good smell.
 That said, the best all-purpose cleaners are lightly scented, usually with natural ingredients like essential oils or plant extracts.
 They should be refreshing yet not overbearing.
 You can also find unscented options if you prefer to keep it simple.